gvwilson/sensibleadventures/coriandel/coriandel.md

 "I suppose.
 Maybe it---behind you!"

-The bonescuttle lunged out of the shadows, chittering and snapping its claws.
+The *iyemnelili* lunged out of the shadows, chittering and snapping its claws.
 It was shaped like a scorpion but as large as a mule, low against the ground with a wicked barbed tail arching over its back.
 The lower parts of the legs were fleshless bone, and its jaws worked sideways like those of the small evils that